StevenMMortimer/salesforcer/.github/SUPPORT.md

 With those two things in mind, if you need to file an issue, please do so [HERE](https://github.com/StevenMMortimer/salesforcer/issues).

-Again, thank you for taking the time to contribute back to **salesforcer**.
+Again, thank you for taking the time to contribute back to {salesforcer}.
 Your efforts will undoubtedly help other users as well!